-- To safeguard pupils' welfare and provide appropriate pastoral (and where necessary, medical) care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition or other relevant information where it is in the individual's interests to do so: for example for medical advice, for social protection, safeguarding, and cooperation with police or social services, for insurance purposes or to caterers or organisers of School trips who need to be made aware of dietary or medical needs; - To provide educational services in the context of any special educational needs of a pupil; - To provide spiritual education in the context of any religious beliefs; - In connection with employment of its staff, for example DBS checks, welfare, union membership or pension plans; - As part of any School or external complaints, disciplinary or investigation process that involves such data, for example if there are SEN, health or safeguarding elements; or - For legal and regulatory purposes (for example child protection, diversity monitoring and health and safety) and to comply with its legal obligations and duties of care. - Processing of special category personal health data when is deemed necessary for the purposes of health and safety legal obligations such as temperature monitoring or recording of COVID-19 testing.
+• To safeguard pupils' welfare and provide appropriate pastoral (and where necessary, medical) care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition or other relevant information where it is in the individual's interests to do so: for example for medical advice, for social protection, safeguarding, and cooperation with police or social services, for insurance purposes or to caterers or organisers of School trips who need to be made aware of dietary or medical needs;

+- To provide educational services in the context of any special educational needs of a pupil; - To provide spiritual education in the context of any religious beliefs; - As part of any School or external complaints, disciplinary or investigation process that involves such data, for example if there are SEN, health or safeguarding elements; or - For legal and regulatory purposes (for example child protection, diversity monitoring and health and safety) and to comply with its legal obligations and duties of care. - Processing of special category personal health data when is deemed necessary for the purposes of health and safety legal obligations such as temperature monitoring or recording of COVID-19 testing.